-Response to alcohol, peers, expectancies, and coping all contribute to adolescent drinkingJuly 15th, 2011 in Addiction /
+Response to alcohol, peers, expectancies, and coping all contribute to adolescent drinkingJuly 15, 2011 in Medicine & Health / Addiction

 A low level of response (LR) to alcohol is one of several genetically influenced characteristics that may increase an individual's risk for heavy drinking and alcohol problems.
 A new study has confirmed key elements of a LR-based model of risk through examination of a large sample of adolescent boys and girls in the United Kingdom, moving beyond smaller U.S.-based samples and to younger subjects.

 Results will be published in the October 2011 issue of Alcoholism: Clinical & Experimental Research and are currently available at Early View.

 "The effect of a low LR on later heavier drinking actually occurs through a process of a series of steps," explained Marc A. Schuckit, distinguished professor of psychiatry at the University of California, San Diego, and corresponding author of the study.